-Encrypting ransomware or “cryptoware” is by far the most common recent variety of ransomware.
+Encrypting ransomware or cryptoware is by far the most common variety of ransomware.
 Other types that might be encountered are:

-- Non-encrypting ransomware or lock screens (restricts access to files and data, but does not encrypt them)
+- Non-encrypting ransomware or lock screens, which restrict access to files and data, but do not encrypt them.

-- Ransomware that encrypts the Master Boot Record (MBR) of a drive or Microsoft’s NTFS, which prevents victims’ computers from being booted up in a live OS environment
+- Ransomware that encrypts a drive’s master boot record (MBR) or Microsoft’s NTFS, which prevents victims’ computers from being booted up in a live operating system (OS) environment.

-- Leakware or extortionware (exfiltrates data that the attackers threaten to release if ransom is not paid)
+- Leakware or extortionware, which steals compromising or damaging data that the attackers then threaten to release if ransom is not paid.